-- The sixth cranial nerve can be damaged by some sort of infection, a stroke or tumor, increased pressure in the brain, and even migraines.
+- The sixth cranial nerve can be damaged by infection, a stroke or tumor, increased pressure in the brain, and even migraines.

 What are the symptoms of cranial neuropathies?

-Different types of neuropathies can cause different symptoms, based on which nerves are damaged, and where they're located.
+Different types of neuropathies can cause different symptoms, based on which nerves are damaged and where they are located.
 Generally, neuropathies can cause: